Psilocybe azurescens 101: The “Flying Saucer” Shrooms

 The most well-known species of psychedelic mushroom is, of course, Psilocybe cubensis.
 Several strains exist, most of which are relatively easy to cultivate.
 Psilocybe azurescens is less popular among mushroom cultivators because optimal indoor conditions are hard to maintain, and yields are poor.

-Although its much more challenging to grow, Psilocybe azurescens are undeniably more potent than your typical P.cubensis strain.
+Although it’s much more challenging to grow, Psilocybe azurescens are undeniably more potent than your typical P.cubensis strain.

 In this article, we’ll look at this potent shroom in-depth — including its history and origins, where it grows, what it looks like, and how potent it is.